cameronleger/neural-style-gui/README.md

 # Usage
 After you have performed the Minimum Required Steps and chosen an Output Folder path, you may want to use the Save button in the Settings Pane to save all of this information into a 'default' settings file that you can load next time you run the application.

+The Chaining section of the Settings Pane allows you to quickly run multiple Neural Style commands that feed into each other with the previous result.
+A few settings that are commonly changed in this method are available.
+First, pick how many times to run the network.
+Then, the ratios determine those settings' values for each run.
+Basically, the current settings will apply to the final image in the chain, and for each result before the final image the values are multiplied by the ratio.
+For example, with a 0.5 Size Ratio over 3 runs for a final result of 1200px, the runs will start at 300px before going to 600px and finally 1200px.
+This can allow you to make higher quality and larger images than with a single run with single settings, and sometimes faster because less iterations are typically used with this.

-The Progress Update and Image Update inputs allow you to configure how often the Progress Bar and Output Images update.
+The Progress Update and Image Update inputs under the Advanced Tab allow you to configure how often the Progress Bar and Output Images update.

 The rest of the settings are better explained in the [Neural-Style](https://github.com/jcjohnson/neural-style) readme, but each input has helpful information in a tooltip if you hover over it for long enough.
 Numeric inputs can be controlled by their slider or input field; the input fields have unrestricted ranges while the sliders have reasonable ranges for each setting.

 Choosing different Proto & Model Files will additionally try to parse the layer information and update the Layers tab with the appropriate layers.